CtfChan/learning-viz/README.md

-# K8s Learning - CRD Explorer
+# Learning Viz

-An interactive visualization tool for exploring and understanding Kubernetes Custom Resource Definitions (CRDs), Kueue, KEDA, GCP, and AWS resources.
+An interactive visualization tool for Kubernetes.
 Built with React Flow, this project provides an intuitive way to visualize relationships between different cloud-native resources.

 ## Features